Words: Beth Newhart

 Photos: Magnusson Architecture and Planning

 In the Morrisania neighborhood of the South Bronx in New York City, the site of the old St. Augustine’s Church and school building is being given a second chance.
 A new 13-story structure is nearing construction completion, with a chocolate brown facade and beaming floor-to-ceiling windows.

 St. Augustine’s Church was a Roman Catholic parish founded in 1849.
-The Baroque and Renaissance Revival church itself was built in 1894, but after 117 years of serving the community, the church struggled with low attendance, high maintenance fees and impossible structural repairs.
-St. Augustine’s decided to merge with nearby Our Lady of Victory Catholic church, closed in 2011 and was ultimately demolished in 2013.
+The Baroque and Renaissance Revival church itself was built in 1894, but after 117 years of serving the community, the church struggled with low attendance, high maintenance fees, and impossible structural repairs.
+St. Augustine’s decision to merge with nearby Our Lady of Victory Catholic church, closed in 2011 and was ultimately demolished in 2013.

 In 2018 a new era emerges when St. Augustine Apartments opens on its spot.
 The massing of the mixed-use residential building will run north to south as did the old church.
 It features 112 units and 16,447 square feet of community space.

 According to Principal Fernando Villa, of Magnusson Architecture and Planning (MAP), the complex will be 100% affordable family housing, offering incredible views of the Manhattan skyline.
 The design targets LEED Gold Certification and will push efficiency throughout the design.
 The installation of a PV array pergola that wraps down onto the south façade in a vertical PV array will contribute to the energy-efficiency.
 It will appear like a crown at the top of the building.